Griffith University

-Griffith University is a public research university in South East Queensland on the east coast of Australia.
-The university was founded in 1971, but was not officially opened until 1975.
+Griffith University is a public research university in South East Queensland, Australia.
+The university was founded in 1971 and officially opened in 1975.
 The university has five campuses, at Gold Coast, Nathan, Logan, South Bank, and Mount Gravatt.
 A sixth campus, to be located at the Treasury Building in the Brisbane CBD, will open in 2027.
-The university was named after Sir Samuel Walker Griffith, who was twice Premier of Queensland and the first Chief Justice of the High Court of Australia.
-Sir Samuel Griffith played a major role in the Federation of Australia and was the principal author of the Australian Constitution.
+The university was named in honour of Sir Samuel Walker Griffith, who was twice Premier of Queensland and the first Chief Justice of the High Court of Australia.

 The university offers undergraduate, postgraduate, and research programs across a range of disciplines, including business, law, science, health, education, engineering, and the arts.

 Griffith University was originally opened in Nathan, Queensland, as a single campus of 451 students, but has expanded to include five campuses in three cities, the largest of which is the Gold Coast campus at Southport and the Nathan campus in Brisbane.
 The Mount Gravatt and South Bank campuses are also located in Brisbane, while the Logan campus is at Meadowbrook.

-Griffith University, with about 50,000 students enrolled from more than 130 countries, is a verdant university and a member of the IRU.
+Griffith University is a verdant university and a member of the IRU.

 History

 Beginning

 In 1965, 174 ha of natural bushland at Nathan was set aside for a new university campus.
 Initially, the site was to be part of the University of Queensland, which was experiencing strong demand in humanities and social sciences.
 By 1970, a new tertiary institution was being mooted, and Theodor Bray (later Sir Theodor Bray) was asked by the Queensland Government to establish a second for Brisbane and the third for the state.

+Queen Elizabeth II in conversation with Vice Chancellor Professor John Willett at the Games Village (Nathan campus), 1982.